shivang51/bess/README.md

 [![GitHub issues](https://img.shields.io/github/issues/shivang51/bess)](https://github.com/shivang51/bess/issues)
 [![GitHub license](https://img.shields.io/github/license/shivang51/bess)](https://github.com/shivang51/bess/blob/main/LICENSE)

-> Soon to be updated with [vulkan-renderer](https://github.com/shivang51/bess/tree/vulkan-renderer) branch

 BESS (Basic Electrical Simulation Software) is an open-source circuit simulator designed to be accessible, modern, and cross-platform.

 The project began as an attempt to remove the barriers students often face when working with existing tools.
 Many popular circuit simulators are proprietary, restricted to a single operating system, or rely on outdated interfaces.
 BESS was created to provide a free, user-friendly, and modern alternative that works consistently across platforms.
 Its goal is to make learning and experimenting with circuits simpler and more approachable for everyone.